-MFI acknowledges and appreciates the continued support of our other partners, Bank of Ireland, AIB, Ulster Bank and Permanent TSB and the Local Development Companies and newer partners such as Údarás na Gaeltachta and Enterprise Ireland who continue to be a welcome source of loan applications.
+MFI acknowledges and appreciates the continued support of our other partners, Bank of Ireland, AIB, and PTSB and the Local Development Companies and organisations such as Údarás na Gaeltachta and Enterprise Ireland.
+Throughout 2023, MFI engaged with a range of additional stakeholders in order to broaden its reach.
+MFI will seek to strengthen and develop these relationships into the future.